Why Your Good-Looking Website Still Isn’t Making Sales

 Fixing Your Message: Align Offer, Audience and Value

-Strong copy usually beats flashy visuals.
-Visitors must quickly understand who you are, what you do and why they should care.
-If someone lands on the page and needs to scroll around to figure this out, there is a good chance they will leave without taking action.
+Visitors need to understand who you are, what you do and why they should care within the first few seconds of landing on your page.
+If someone has to scroll around to piece that together, most will leave without taking action.

-Your value proposition should speak directly to the specific pains and outcomes your audience cares about.
-Instead of vague claims like quality service or experts in our field, focus on concrete benefits.
+Your value proposition should speak directly to the outcomes your audience actually cares about.
+Phrases like “quality service” or “experts in our field” do not give visitors a reason to stay.
+Concrete benefits do.
 What problem do you remove from their day?
-What positive result do you help them achieve?
-Why is your approach easier, safer or more reliable than the alternatives?
+What result do you help them achieve?
+Why is your approach more reliable or straightforward than the alternatives?

 • Helpful guides or FAQs